WELCOME TO

 Matt Nau and Robin Daly.
 Garrett Park, Maryland

 The Stoner Honey apiary in Garrett Park, Maryland was set up in April 2018 by Matt Nau (brother-in-law of Ben) and his wife Robin Daly .
 The hive is situated so that they can watch the busy bees flying in and out of the hive from their back deck.
-Although it was a new hive only started in April, Matt and Robin were able to harvest 30 lbs. of honey in July 2018.
-They have continued to maintain one hive each summer since then.
+They have continued to maintain one or two hives each summer since then.

-For 2024 he has expanded to two hives.
-He got a second nuc of Italian bees from a local producer and to complement the hive that he started last year.
+For 2024 Matt expanded to two hives.
+He got a second nuc of Italian bees from a local producer to complement his existing hive .
+This paid off.
+Matt and Robin had their best honey harvest ever in 2024.

 Matt's August 2020 honey harvest.